 - University of Missouri, for integration of ORCID identifiers into the DSpace open source institutional repository application (in collaboration with @mire) and the UM MOSpace institutional repository, and for development and testing of graduate student outreach materials.

-Grantees are beginning their ORCID integration projects in Fall 2013 and will share a demo of their prototype integration at the Spring 2014 ORCID Outreach Meeting to be held in Chicago on May 21-22 (open and free to the public—more details coming Spring 2014).
-Partnering institutions will:
+Grantees began their ORCID integration projects in Fall 2013 and presented on their prototype integrations at the Spring 2014 ORCID Outreach Meeting in Chicago on May 21-22, 2014.
+Slides and video recordings are available online from that event.

 - Share integration source code and lessons learned with the ORCID community through our GitHub open source repository.